-The following terms are used within this document.

-active area - The portion of the video picture area that is being utilized for program content.
-Also referred to in CEA-CEB16 [15] as the useful image inside the video frame.
-Active area excludes letterbox bars and pillarbox bars.

-additional view - Stereoscopic 3D video component using equivalent or lower resolution compared to the reference view video.
-The view can be provided together with the reference view to create an asymmetric 3D video. (e.g. reference view: UHD resolution, additional view: HD resolution).

-High Dynamic Range - a feature that allows representation of video levels with much higher luminance values than is possible with traditional video methods.
-(See Section 6.3.2)

-High Frame Rate - A picture frequency higher than 60 pictures per second.

-Interlaced HD - A specific set of high definition video formats as specified in Section 6.2.

-Legacy SD - A specific set of standard definition video formats as specified in Section 6.1.

-Progressive Video - A specific set of formats as specified in Section 6.3.

-Spatial Scalable Coding - A method of providing low and high spatial resolution versions of content through use of a base and an enhancement layer reference view - Stereoscopic 3D video component with the spatial resolution equal to or greater than the additional view.

-reserved - Set aside for future use by a Standard.

-Wide Color Gamut - A feature that allows representation of chrominance levels with much broader range than is possible with BT.709.

-3.5 Extensibility

-3.5.1 Backward-compatible Extensibility Mechanisms

-This Standard includes no known backward-compatible extensibility mechanisms.

-3.5.2 Non-backward-compatible Extensibility Mechanisms

-Section 7 recommends signaling of the video characteristics that are to be specified in other parts of the ATSC 3.0 standard.
-Reserved fields in these signaling mechanisms will allow for extensibility.

-3.5.3 Extensions with unknown compatibility
+- The following terms are used within this document. - active area The portion of the video picture area that is being utilized for program content.
+Also referred to in CTA-CEB16 [16] as the useful image inside the video frame.
+Active area excludes letterbox bars and pillarbox bars. - additional view Stereoscopic 3D video component using equivalent or lower resolution compared to the reference view video.
+The view can be provided together with the reference view to create an asymmetric 3D video. (e.g. reference view: UHD resolution, additional view: HD resolution). - High Dynamic Range a feature that allows representation of video levels with much higher luminance values than is possible with traditional video methods.
+(See Section 6.3.2) - High Frame Rate A picture frequency higher than 60 pictures per second. - Interlaced HD A specific set of high definition video formats as specified in Section 6.2. - Legacy SD A specific set of standard definition video formats as specified in Section 6.1. - Progressive Video A specific set of formats as specified in Section 6.3. - Spatial Scalable Coding A method of providing low and high spatial resolution versions of content through use of a base and an enhancement layer - Standard Frame Rate A picture frequency lower than or equal to 60 pictures per second. - reference view Stereoscopic 3D video component with the spatial resolution equal to or greater than the additional view. - reserved Set aside for future use by a Standard. - Wide Color Gamut A feature that allows representation of chrominance levels with much broader range than is possible with BT.709. - 3.5 Extensibility - 3.5.1 Backward-compatible Extensibility Mechanisms - This Standard includes no known backward-compatible extensibility mechanisms. - 3.5.2 Non-backward-compatible Extensibility Mechanisms - Section 7 recommends signaling of the video characteristics that are to be specified in other parts of the ATSC 3.0 standard.
+Reserved fields in these signaling mechanisms will allow for extensibility. - 3.5.3 Extensions with unknown compatibility